anatoliykmetyuk/financial-model/README.md

 ### Monthly Budget
 ![Monthly Budget](/imgs/budget.png)

+The name of the sheet must follow "mm/yy" format (month / year).

 If Cashflow represented recurring expenses, Monthly Budget represents one-time expenses.

 Let us first look at the column organization of this model and then look at its entries.